Skip to Main Content

 • If the initial loan term was short — three years or less

-You can cancel the coverage at any time — typically recommended only once the amount owed on the vehicle is less than its market value.
+You can cancel the coverage at any time — usually only once the amount owed on the vehicle is less than its market value — but insurance professionals recommend not canceling the coverage until the amount owed on the vehicle is less than its market value.
 If you are unsure of whether gap insurance is worth it, consider the risk.
 Gap insurance is fairly inexpensive and, in many cases, can be added to your existing full coverage policy for a nominal cost per year.
 That may be far less than the difference between your car’s value and what you owe in case of a major accident.

 Gap insurance for leased cars